adityaSrivastava29/JavaScriptConcepts/JS-Interview-Questions/eventloop.md

 ## Call Stack

 The **Call Stack** is a LIFO (Last In, First Out) data structure that keeps track of function calls.

+Call Stack is a data structure for javascript interpreters to keep track of function calls(creates execution context) in the program.
+It has two major actions,
+1. Whenever you call a function for its execution, you are pushing it to the stack.
+2. Whenever the execution is completed, the function is popped out of the stack.
+Let’s take an example and it’s state representation in a diagram format function hungry() {
+eatFruits();
+}
+function eatFruits() {
+return "I'm eating fruits";
+}
+// Invoke the `hungry` function hungry();
+The above code processed in a call stack as below,
+3. Add the hungry() function to the call stack list and execute the code.
+4. Add the eatFruits() function to the call stack list and execute the code.
+5. Delete the eatFruits() function from our call stack list.
+6. Delete the hungry() function from the call stack list since there are no items anymore.

 ### How it works:
 1. When a function is called, it's pushed onto the stack